bgri/m100LE/README.md

 Click to see summary of changes.
 </summary>

-- Hardware agnostic - runs on any of the Kyotronic sisters
+- Hardware agnostic - runs on any of the eight Kyotronic sisters (TRS-80 Model 100, Tandy 200, Tandy 102, Kyocera Kyotronic-85,
+  Olivetti M-10, NEC PC-8201, NEC PC-8201A, and NEC PC-8300).
 - Speed increase - due to the following...
   - Random, instead of sequential, access to RAM file
   - Compressed binary word list files - smaller size and discourages peeking :)